Sigma-Security-Group/FriendlySnek/README.md

 Make sure that you have all dependencies installed by running `python3 -m pip install -r requirements.txt`.

-To run the bot, just run `python3 -OO main.py`.
+To run the bot, execute `python3 -OO main.py`.

 To setup slash commands then you need to do something.
 GIYF & RTFM.